 The convexing jig on a grinder insures repeatability each time the scissor is sharpened.
 Some of the newer flat hone machines

-have developed special clamps that can eliminate some of the operator skill.
 A grinder uses a circular abrasive wheel to "grind" away the dulled portion of your scissors.
 In my case

 it is a series of finer grits from coarse to fine.
 A flat hone uses flat circular discs of what is basically sandpaper to